ionic-team/trapeze/packages/website/docs/project-api.md

 const data = await project.android?.getResource('raw', 'test.json');
 ```

+`copyToResources` supports a URL as the last `source` option which will fetch the remote file instead.

 #### Gradle

 Gradle modifications are the most complicated and powerful of the capabilities in this library.
 Remember, `JAVA_HOME` must be set before using these methods.